redclock/Adv-Game/README.md

 Adventure Game: Star Village
 =======
 ##Introduction
 This is an adventure game written in Java.
 I wrote this project in 2006-2007 when I was at university.
 This game looks like a platform game: The hero can run, jump and climb ladders in a scrolling scene.
 However, there are RPG-like stories and dialogues.
 Scenes are switched by entering doors.
 You can save your progress at cernain scenes.
-Three types of weapons: sword, ring and the bombers help you beat the enemies.
+Three types of weapons: sword, ring and the bombers will help you beat the enemies.

 **Note**: The language in this game is Chinese.